ethereum/ethereum-org-website/src/content/contributing/translation-program/playbook/index.md

 ### Translation Memory and Glossary {#tm-and-glossary}

-The Translation Memory and Glossary are important tools in the translation industry, and something most language service providers rely on.
+The Translation Memory and Glossary are important tools in the translation industry and something most language service providers rely on.

 Let’s look at what these terms mean and how they are different to each other:

-**Translation memory (TM)** – A database that automatically stores segments or strings, including longer blocks of text, full sentences, paragraphs, and individual terms, as well as their current and previous translations in every language.
+**Translation memory (TM)** – A database that automatically stores segments or strings, including longer blocks of text, complete sentences, paragraphs, and individual terms, as well as their current and previous translations in every language.

 Most localization tools, translation management systems, and computer-assisted translation tools have built-in translation memories, which can usually be exported and used in other similar tools as well.

 The benefits of using a translation memory include faster translations, better translation quality, the ability to retain certain translations when updating or changing source content, and cheaper translation costs for repetitive content.

-Translation memories work based on a percentage match between different segments, and are usually most useful when two segments contain over 50% of the same content.
+Translation memories work based on a percentage match between different segments and are usually most useful when two segments contain over 50% of the same content.
 They are also used to automatically translate repetitive segments, which are 100% matches, thus removing the need to ever translate repetitive content more than once.

 Read more about translation memories: